KarimAbdelkader-code/KarimAbdelkader-code/README.md

 # Hi there, I'm Karim Abdelkader! 👋

 ## About Me
 I am a passionate Software Engineer based in Cairo, Egypt.
 I have a strong background in computer software engineering with a diverse skill set in various programming languages and technologies.
-I enj[...]
+I enjoy solving complex problems and developing efficient and scalable web applications.

 ## 📫 Contact Information
 - **Email:** karim.saad2327@yahoo.com / karim.m.saad60@gmail.com